Park at Bothell Landing Pedestrian Bridge Replacement

 July 28, 2020

-The new bridge is expected to open and the trail
+The new bridge is expected to open.
+The trail is currently

 Frequently Asked Questions